CodingNomads/mentor-docs/docs/03_mentorship_process.md

 So that the management team can stay up-to-date with our students' progress, we ask you to send us a couple of progress updates throughout each student's course journey:

-- **50% Complete**: Send a chat message or email to Jared and Michael when your students is about halfway through the course.
+- **50% Complete**: Send a chat message or email to the admin team when your student is about halfway through the course.
 This is not an exact marker point, but an approximation.
 - **Capstone Started**: Inform us when your student has started working on their capstone project (chat message or email)
 - **Capstone Reviewed**: Once your student has finished their capstone project and you have reviewed and approved their code on GitHub, send us the final progress notification per chat message or email.
 This message should reach us before your final call with the student.
 Receiving this information from you is extremely important, so that we can commence the close-out process for that student.